 Rose Hall Cottage is a private dwelling located in Middleton Cheney, Banbury.
-The kitchen of the property is prone to water ingress along the base of the external wall periodically during heavy rainfall due to water bearing against the base of the external stone wall.
+The kitchen of the property is prone to periodic water ingress along the base of the external wall periodically during heavy rainfall due to water bearing against the base of the external stone wall.

 The flood affected floored area inside the house is limited to the existing kitchen.
 External road levels adjacent to the kitchen are around 300mm higher than the kitchen floor slab.
 The road profile forms a natural low point outside the kitchen in which surface water is prone to pond.

-At Delta we are able to offer a complete service from CSSW qualified specialists for design advice, a full range of high structural waterproofing quality products, and a network of Delta Registered Installers to install them correctly.
+Delta were are able to offer a complete service from CSSW qualified specialists for design advice, a full range of high structural waterproofing quality products, and a network of Delta Registered Installers to install them correctly.
 Work was been carried out by Barker Morris - a company that has a long association with Delta Membrane Systems, offering a high level of expertise and dedication to every project it undertakes.

-This would be done in the form a Type C Drained Protection Solution which is common in structural waterproofing schemes where external ground levels are high and there is a likelihood of water in the ground.
+This would be done in the form of a Type C Drained Protection Solution which is common in structural waterproofing schemes where external ground levels are high and there is a likelihood of water in the ground.
 The main components of the system are the cavity drainage membranes.
-These are sheets manufactured from virgin HDPE which are extruded into studs which come in various depths, an 8mm membrane used in this pr oject.
+These are sheets manufactured from virgin HDPE which are extruded into studs which come in various depths, an 8mm membrane used in this project.

 With the floor finishes and kitchen units removed a min.
 50mm deep 100mm wide channel chase was cut at the wall & floor joint draining to a Delta Single V3 sump and pump unit.
-The chase was Bunded.
+The chase was bunded.
 The inner face of the existing wall was then lined using Delta MS500 cavity drainage membrane fixed using sealed Delta Plugs.

-The whole of the existing kitchen slab was lined over using 3mm profile Delta FM membrane (which is designed as an underlay for protecting oak floors) the two membranes joined by use of a wide profile DPC.
+The whole of the existing kitchen slab was lined over using 3mm profile Delta FM membrane (which is designed as an underlay for protecting oak floors) and the two membranes joined by use of a wide profile DPC.
 Externally, Delta Koster Façade cream was applied along the base of the wall to increase the water repellent properties of the wall.